pachyderm/pachyderm/doc/enterprise/s3gateway.md

    Commit-id: 31e5ac02bdbdbaf20a87683925041f406307cfb9
    ```

-1. Set up the MinIO configuration file to use the `30600` port for the
+1. Set up the MinIO configuration file to use the `30600` port for your host:
-local host:

    ```bash
    vi ~/.mc/config.json